-- Possibility to easily control the temperature using a simple wall control unit.
+- Easily control the temperature using a simple wall control unit.

-Today, the air conditioning system that is most in demand is wall mounted air conditioning, as it offers many advantages over other equipment, in addition to being relatively more economical.
+Nowadays, the air conditioning system that is most in demand is the wall-mounted system, as it offers many advantages over other devices.
+It’s also more economical.

-Like central air conditioning, the wall mounted air conditioning compressor is installed outside the home or building, but unlike the former, which requires an air duct system, it communicates with the indoor equipment through small pipes that are inserted through a hole made in the wall.
+As for the central system, the wall-mounted air conditioning compressor is installed outside the home or building.
+Unlike the former, which requires an air duct system, it communicates with the indoor equipment through small pipes inserted through a hole in the wall.

-- The latest generation systems are very aesthetic compared to those manufactured years ago.
+- The latest generation systems are very aesthetic.

 - Rapid surface cooling.

-- It also dehumidifies the ambient air for greater comfort.
+- Dehumidifies the ambient air for greater comfort.

-- Filters the air, which improves air quality.
+- Filters the air for better air quality.

-- Ability to easily control temperature, fan power, airflow direction, timer and more using a single control unit (remote control).
+- Easily control temperature, fan power, airflow direction, timer and more using a single remote control.

-- Although sophisticated and elegant designs exist today, for some people it is not so aesthetic to place a unit in every space they wish to refrigerate.
+- Although sophisticated and elegant designs exist today, some don’t find it aesthetic to place a unit in every room they wish to cool.

-- The more indoor units you distribute in your home, the higher the electricity consumption.
+- The more indoor units there are in your home, the higher the electricity consumption.

 Hydro-Québec offers other useful advice for buying an air conditioner unit.